Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 - It’s a hard problem because by its very nature, science cannot explore it as it’s a non-objective property.
 It isn’t quantifiable and varies between people.
 - The hard problem is the same as P-consciousness.
 - I disagree with the hard problem because the experiments in the previous section do test experience, the experience of sight.
-- However, how can we be sure that P-consciousness is not ultimately a matter of A-consciousness?
+- However, how can we be sure that P-consciousness isn't ultimately a matter of A-consciousness?
 - One argument is that there’s a double dissociation between A-consciousness and P-consciousness.
 You can have one without the other.
 - The easy aspect of consciousness is the information processing part.
 The hard aspect of consciousness is the experiential part.